NottingHack/rules/hackspace-hse-procedure.rst

 Definitions for this document
 -----------------------------

+As well as those in `definitions <definitions.html>`_, this document uses some additional definitions and abbreviations.

-NH = Nottingham Hackspace Ltd
+* **NH** abbreviates Nottingham Hackspace Ltd

-“The space” = the physical location of NH (currently at Roden House in Nottingham)

-“The trustees” = the board of trustees responsible for governance of NH

-“members” = persons who are currently members of NH (also generally includes visitors who are under the supervision of one or members, unless stated otherwise).

-“the landlord” = the organisation (BizSpace) from whom NH rents the space at Roden House
+* **The landlord** refers to the organisation (currently BizSpace) from whom NH rents the space

-PAT testing = portable appliance testing... testing

-RAMS = risk assessment method statement
+* **PAT testing** abbreviates Portable Appliance Testing testing
+* **RAMS** abbreviates Risk Assessment Method Statement

-Teams = groups of members who volunteer on behalf of NH to maintain specific areas of the space
+* **Teams** are groups of members who volunteer on behalf of NH to maintain specific areas of the space.

+In this document, "member" refers to any person currently a member of Nottingham Hackspace as defined in section 2 of the Articles AND guests AND visitors.

+QUESTION: should above instead be "participant in the space" or "user of the space"? (needs bikeshedding)

+TO DO: replace "the trustees" with the board

 References
 ----------